arenaxr/arena-docs/content/python/index.md

 Examples of ARENA-py programs can be found [here](https://github.com/conix-center/ARENA-py/tree/master/examples) and [here](https://github.com/conix-center/ARENA-py/tree/master/system-tests).

 ## Running from the Command Line
-The target of which server, user and scene are set by the `Scene(host="...",realm="...",scene="...",namespace="...",debug=False)` function call.
+The target of which server, user and scene are set by the `Scene(host="...",scene="...",namespace="...",debug=False)` function call.
 It is also possible to override these using environmental variables at the command line as shown below.
-This allows a simple way to retarget applications for your own environment without having to change the parameters manually in the code.
+This allows a simple way to re-target applications for your own environment without having to change the parameters manually in the code.
 ```shell
 export MQTTH=arenaxr.org
 export REALM=realm